zeebo/gate/README.txt

     New constructs a Gate for some test.

 func (g *Gate) Close()
-    Close causes any goroutines blocked in Wait to silently exit, running defers.
-It also closes the done channel passed in to the workers allowing them to exit if they are not in Wait.
+    Close causes any goroutines blocked in Wait to exit, failing the test.
     Close is safe to call multiple times as well as concurrently with any other method.
 The test is failed if Stop or Start are called after Close.

-func (g *Gate) Run(fn func(done chan struct{}))
+func (g *Gate) Run(fn func())
     Run launches the function in a goroutine, recording that it will need to Wait for calls to Stop and Start.
-It should be called before any calls to Start or Stop.
+It must be called before any calls to Start or Stop.
 The function must exit normally in order for the test to pass.
 If the function does not exit normally, it behaves as if Close is called.

 func (g *Gate) Start()
     Start should be called after Stop has returned.